What information do I need to provide?

 What is the corporate tax rate?

-The corporate tax rate for company profits this year is 19%.
-The charge to corporate tax will also be set at 19% for the next financial year 2021/22 starting on 1 April 2021.
+The charge to corporate tax is set at 19% for the current financial year 2022/23 starting on 1 April 2022.
 You may be able to receive reliefs to your corporate tax by either a tax deduction or claim tax credits.

 Which tax year are we in?